Patent Attorney Search: Everything You Need To Know

 Brainstorm key phrases that describe your invention.
 Use these key phrases to search preliminary class/subclass combos within the Index in the U.S. Patent Classification System.
 After utilizing the Index, confirm the relevancy of sophistication/subclasses utilizing the Classification Schedule.
 Enter your U.S. Patent Classification, choose Class Schedule, and click on submit.
 Do that for all the class/subclass combos that you identified in Step 2.
 Before retrieving the paperwork, it is very important to affirm the scope of subclasses utilizing the Classification Definitions.
 Go to the Classification Schedule once more, enter your U.S. Patent Classification, choose Class Definition, and click on submit.
 Do that for all the class/subclass combos that you identified in Step 2.

-If you need help with your patent attorney search, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with your patent attorney search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.